bppipher/bppipher.github.io/README.md

 https://hugoblox.com/

 # Set up
-Steps are more specifically tailored to windows and are easier on linux
+Steps are more specifically tailored to windows and are easier on linux.
+I leverage git bash.

 Clone theme repository (theme-academic-cv from hugoblox).
-Github Desktop can even be used.
+Github Desktop can always be used.

-Install Git, Gom and Hugo (using winget).
-Can be ran from VS Code Powershell Terminal (not Windows Powershell).
+Install Git, Go and Hugo (easy using winget).
+All of this can be ran from VS Code Powershell Terminal (not Windows Powershell).

 Use 'hugo' to set up and 'hugo server -D' to serve locally with draft posts.